Pope Pius XII: Hitler's Pope and The Myth of Hitler's Pope

 In 1999 the British author John Cornwell's Hitler's Pope criticised Pius for his actions and inactions during the Holocaust.
 Cornwell argued that Pius subordinated opposition to the Nazis to his goal of increasing and centralising the power of the papacy.
-Further, Cornwell accused Pius of antisemitism.
-The Encyclopædia Britannica described Cornwell's depiction of Pius XII as anti-Semitic as lacking "credible substantiation".
-Kenneth L. Woodward stated in his review in Newsweek that "errors of fact and ignorance of context appear on almost every page".
+Cornwell further accused Pius of antisemitism.
+The Encyclopædia Britannica article authored by Frank S. Coppa, a professor at Catholic St. John's University, described Cornwell's depiction of Pius as anti-Semitic as lacking "credible substantiation".
+Catholic writer Kenneth L. Woodward stated in his review in Newsweek that "errors of fact and ignorance of context appear on almost every page".
 Paul O'Shea summarized the work by saying it was "disappointing because of its many inaccuracies, selective use of sources, and claims that do not bear any scrutiny.
 However, [Cornwell] has rendered a service by insisting Pacelli be re-examined thoroughly and placed firmly within the context of his times".
 Five years after the publication of Hitler's Pope, Cornwell stated: "I would now argue, in the light of the debates and evidence following Hitler's Pope, that Pius XII had so little scope of action that it is impossible to judge the motives for his silence during the war, while Rome was under the heel of Mussolini and later occupied by Germany".

-Cornwell's work was the first to have access to testimonies from Pius XII's beatification process as well as to many documents from Pacelli's nunciature which had just been opened under the 75-year rule by the Vatican State Secretary archives.
-Susan Zuccotti's Under His Very Windows: The Vatican and the Holocaust in Italy (2000) and Michael Phayer's The Catholic Church and the Holocaust, 1930–1965 (2000) and Pius XII, The Holocaust, and the Cold War (2008) provided further critical, though more scholarly analysis of Pius's legacy.
-Daniel Goldhagen's A Moral Reckoning and David Kertzer's The Pope Against the Jews denounced Pius, while Ralph McInery and José Sanchez wrote less critical assessments of Pius XII's pontificate.
+Cornwell's work was the first to have access to testimonies from Pius's beatification process as well as to many documents from Pacelli's nunciature which had just been opened under the 75-year rule by the Vatican State Secretary archives.
+Susan Zuccotti's Under His Very Windows: The Vatican and the Holocaust in Italy (2000) and Michael Phayer's The Catholic Church and the Holocaust, 1930–1965 (2000) and Pius XII, The Holocaust, and the Cold War (2008) provided further critical analysis of Pius's legacy.
+Daniel Goldhagen's A Moral Reckoning and David Kertzer's The Pope Against the Jews denounced Pius, while Ralph McInery and José Sanchez wrote less critical assessments of his pontificate.